-So maybe we’re biased, but Atlanta really has got everything to offer for your destination bachelorette party.
+So maybe we’re biased, but we truly think Atlanta really has got everything to offer for your destination bachelorette party.
 Here’s 29 ideas for having the ultimate Bachelorette party weekend in Atlanta, from which hotels and Airbnbs to stay, which restaurants to dine at, and which bars to have the most fun time with your girls.

 Where To Stay